 - 1 yard of fabric

-- two frames in whatever size you need (mine are these)
+- two frames in whatever size you need

-- thin board (I used this)
+- thin board

 - white paint (optional)